chromium/chromium/components/autofill/README.md

   `observed_submission=false` is passed.

-In practice we allow only one upload per (form x submission source) every `kAutofillUploadThrottlingPeriodInDays` days.
+In practice we allow only one vote upload per (form x submission source) every `kAutofillUploadThrottlingPeriodInDays` days.

 In case `observed_submission == true`, the votes are generated on a background